csebooks/operating-systems/content.en/security-and-protection/_index.md

 • Each **_process_** may be a domain.
 In this case, the set of objects that can be accessed depends on the identity of the process.
 Domain switching occurs when one process sends a message to another process and then waits for a response.

-• Each **_procedure_**may be a domain.
+• Each **_procedure_** may be a domain.
 In this case, the set of objects that can be accessed corresponds to the local variables defined within the procedure.
 Domain switching occurs when a procedure call is made.

 We discuss domain switching in greater detail in Section 17.5.
-Consider the standard dual-mode (kernel–usermode)model of operating-
+Consider the standard dual-mode (kernel–usermode)model of operating system execution.

-system execution.
 When a process is in kernel mode, it can execute privileged instructions and thus gain complete control of the computer system.
 In con- trast, when a process executes in user mode, it can invoke only nonprivileged instructions.
 Consequently, it can execute only within its predefined memory space.
 These two modes protect the operating system (executing in kernel domain) from the user processes (executing in user domain).
 In a multipro- grammed operating system, two protection domains are insufficient, since users also want to be protected from one another.
 Therefore, a more elaborate scheme is needed.
 We illustrate such a scheme by examining two influential operating systems—UNIX and Android—to see how they implement these concepts.

 ### Example: UNIX